s59mz/eagle-eye-ai/fpga-firmware/README.md

 `wget https://raw.githubusercontent.com/Xilinx/kria-apps-firmware/xlnx_rel_v2022.1/boards/kv260/smartcam/kv260-smartcam.dtsi`

-Open the `kv260-smartcam.dtsi` file and Add the content of the `update_dtsi.txt` file in the same place where the unused already commented out audio module is.
+Open the `kv260-smartcam.dtsi` file and add the content of the `dts/update_dtsi.txt` file in the same place where the unused already commented out audio pipeline is (lines from 234 to 285).
 Remove the commented out audio module.

-`vi kv260-smartcam.dtsi`

 Compile dtb with dtc